MinyeShao/CV_Markdown/index.md

 <br>

 Completed research independently and built a pipeline for multi-classification of dermoscopy skin cancer images based on deep neural network and transfer learning method to assist in the initial diagnosis of skin cancer, _i.e., Distinguish the category of images to judge benign and malignant_.
 In particular, I used a series of ImageNet pre-trained models(_i.e., Xception, ResNext50, VGG16, DenseNet201_) and fine-tuned them with a dataset of dermoscopy images provided by [International Skin Imaging Collaboration (ISIC)](https://www.isic-archive.com/#!/topWithHeader/wideContentTop/main).
-I Built a benchmark model to compare the performance of all the different models on the validation set and analyze their structure.
+I built a benchmark model as a baseline to compare the performance of all the different models on the validation set and analyze their structures.
 Moreover, I made a filter visualizating utility to visualize the filters in the model and inspect the feature extraction process.
 The framework I applied on this project was Tensorflow and Keras.

 <br><br />